 - In ArcGIS Pro, open the Geoprocessing pane and run the Add Diagram Template tool to create the initial diagram template.

 - Next, open ModelBuilder.
-Starting with a blank geoprocessing model, you will use this to chain all the tools and configure the sequence of rules and layouts you want to be executed to build the network diagram contents.
+Starting with a blank geoprocessing model, you will use this to chain all the tools and configure the sequence of rules and layouts you want to run to build the network diagram contents.

 - Add the Alter Diagram Template tool to the model to configure your template basic settings and check the Remove the diagram template rule and layout definitions check box.